benckx/european-city-simulation/README.md

 However, Europans cities are a bit more chaotic.
 So I've been thinking about how a European city layout could be generated.

-I'm not sure how far I'll take this.
-It's a little bit of fun.
+I'm not sure how far I'll take this; it's just a little bit of fun.
 I might render the city in 3D with [jMonkeyEngine](https://github.com/jMonkeyEngine/jmonkeyengine) later, and maybe turn this into a little game.

 It's still very much a work in progress, so I won't spend too much time on documentation at the moment.